JanssenProject/jans/docs/CONTRIBUTING.md

 Best place to find something to work on is to look at [currently open issues](https://github.com/JanssenProject/jans/issues).
 If you are a first time contributor then starting with [list of good first issues](https://github.com/JanssenProject/jans/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) is best.

 ### Start a discussion
 Start a [GitHub Discussion](https://github.com/JanssenProject/jans/discussions) about what you are planning to contribute.
 Explain the feature or issue that you are planning to contribute and what your solution or implementation approach.
-Janssen is a community driven project and it'll be helpful to get community's view about it.
+Janssen is a community-driven project and it'll be helpful to get community's view about it.

 ### Create an issue
 Take your time to write a proper issue including a good summary and description.
 Outcome of GitHub discussion about your contribution can help you create good content for the issue.
 As a first step when creating a new issue, an issue template has to be selected.
 Select appropriate `issue template` and it'll help you create an issue with right content.